 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-You may have heard about schizophrenia in passing, but do you know what that means?
-Schizophrenia is a long-term and serious mental health issue which impacts a person’s thoughts, feelings, and actions.
+Schizophrenia is a long-term and serious mental health issue.
+It impacts a person’s thoughts, feelings and actions.

-How can I help someone I know with schizophrenia?Caring for and supporting a loved one with schizophrenia can be hard.
-It can be tough to know how to react to someone whose symptoms you may not fully understand.
+Caring for and supporting a loved one with schizophrenia can be hard.
+It can be tough to know how to react to someone whose symptoms you may not fully grasp.

 Do you have any further questions about schizophrenia or any other mental health conditions?
 Reach out to us at BHQualityImprovement@bcbsil.com

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association